vorostamas/smarthome/docs/ups.md

 ---
 layout: page
-title: Setup UPS on Ubuntu
+title: Setup UPS Battery on Ubuntu
 description: Got a battery backup?
 Here is how you can set it up...
 ---